peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Optimization_for_Many_Dice></a>
 #### Optimization for Many Dice

-**Requires random real numbers.** If there are many dice to roll, the following pseudocode implements a faster alternative, which uses the fact that the dice-roll distribution approaches a "discrete" normal distribution as the number of dice increases.
+**Requires random real numbers.** If there are many dice to roll, the following pseudocode implements a faster approximation, which uses the fact that the dice-roll distribution approaches a "discrete" normal distribution as the number of dice increases.

     METHOD DiceRoll2(dice, sides, bonus)
       if dice < 50: return DiceRoll(dice,sides,bonus)